GutenkunstLab/SloppyCell/Doc/README.txt

 .. topic:: News

+   February 7th, 2006: **SloppyCell 0.3 released!**

+      At long last we're making an official release.
+So much has changed since version 0.1 that we might as well jump two units in release number.

+      Highlights include preliminary multi-processor support, a Windows binary installer, better sensitivity integration, and bug fixes beyond count.

+      Grab it from our `download page <http://sourceforge.net/project/showfiles.php?group_id=140498>`_.

    October 18th, 2005: **Welcome ICSB Participants!**

       Perhaps we have some visitors who saw our posters at the 6th International